Styling Tips for Men From the Founder of Styled Sharp

-We’re just halfway through summer and fall fashions are already hitting store shelves.
+We’re just halfway through summer, and fall fashions are already hitting store shelves.
 For guys thinking about adding to their wardrobes this season, image consultant Tavia Sharp, founder and CEO of Styled Sharp, which offers personalized styling and shopping sessions, has some easy ways for men to start out on the right track when it comes to accessorizing.

-Since men don’t have the wide range of apparel options available to women, Sharp suggests, “Why not use your accessories to shine and enhance your personality.
+Since men don’t have the wide range of apparel options available to women, Sharp suggests, “Why not use your accessories to shine and enhance your personality?
 Ties, socks and pocket squares show your personality.
 You can have some fun and still be professional.”

 Socks are an easy way to begin.
 “They should be playful and colorful,” said Sharp, in fun patterns such as stripes.
 “Don’t be shy about your socks.”